1989 Dutch Open – Doubles

-Sergio Casal and Emilio Sánchez were the defending champions, but Casal did not compete this year.
+Sergio Casal and Emilio Sánchez were the defending champions, but Casal did not compete this year due to a wrist injury.
 Sánchez teamed up with Javier Sánchez and lost in the semifinals to Paul Haarhuis and Mark Koevermans.

 The tournament was finished with no champions, as the final between Tomás Carbonell and Diego Pérez against Paul Haarhuis and Mark Koevermans was cancelled due to rain.